Neighbourhoods in Brussels: Central Quarter

 The origins of Brussels can be traced back to the heart of Saint-Géry/Sint-Goriks Island, formed by the river Senne, on which a first keep was built around 979.
-Nowadays, the neighbourhood around the Halles Saint-Géry/Sint-Gorikshallen, a former covered market, is one of the capital's trendiest districts.
+Nowadays, the neighbourhood around the Halles Saint-Géry/Sint-Gorikshallen, a market hall and cultural centre, is one of the capital's trendiest districts.
 In this Central Quarter (Quartier du Centre, Centrumwijk), there are some vestiges of the 13th-century first walls of Brussels, which encompassed the area between the first port on the Senne, the old Romanesque church (later replaced by the Cathedral of St. Michael and St. Gudula in Brabantine Gothic style), and the former ducal palace of Coudenberg in today's Royal Quarter.
 At the centre of this triangle are the Grand-Place/Grote Markt (Brussels' main square); the Îlot Sacré district, which takes its name from its resistance to demolition projects, itself crossed by the Royal Saint-Hubert Galleries; the Saint-Jacques/Sint-Jacobs district, which welcomed pilgrims on their way to Santiago de Compostela; as well as the Bourse Palace, erected on the site of a former Franciscan convent whose remains have been unearthed.